 Who we are

-We are an E-Commerce Store for the Uk and Europe and will be launching Our own retail Stores in the Future.
+We are an E-Commerce Store for the territory of the Uk and Europe and are legally contracted to exclusively sell the Products we work with.

 Our website address is: https://www.neesh.store.

 45 The Broadwalk, St. Neots, Cambridgeshire PE19 2SG

 What personal data we collect and why we collect it

 When you purchase from us, we’ll ask you to provide information including your name, billing address, shipping address, email address, phone number, credit card/payment details and optional account information like username and password.
 We’ll use this information for purposes, such as, to: